-Now I’m not arguing that anyone has to suddenly change a huge part of their diet and swear of eating beef entirely, but maybe instead of eating two or three meals with beef in a week, you could just eat one.
-If everyone ate half as much beef, replacing it with chicken (which has a much smaller environmental impact and doesn’t create tons of methane) or fruits, grains or vegetables, rainforest deforestation would decrease substantially as Brazil and other such beef exporting countries will stop focusing on a less profitable beef industry.
+You don’t have to suddenly change a huge part of your diet and swear off eating beef entirely.
+But maybe instead of eating two or three meals with beef in a week, you just eat one.
+If everyone ate half as much beef, replacing it with chicken (which has a much smaller environmental impact) or with fruits, grains, or vegetables, deforestation of the Amazon would decrease substantially.
+Brazil and other such beef exporting countries would move away from the beef industry as demand and profits fall.

+Of course, cutting down on beef consumption alone won’t end rainforest deforestation, but seeing as more than three fourths of the Amazon rainforests are being cut down almost exclusively for something that everyone could easily eat a little less of, it seems like our responsibility to do so.
+Knowing where your beef comes from can also help you avoid buying beef from the Amazon.
 If it seems like too much of an inconvenience to cut down on your personal beef consumption, try thinking about it in a different context.
-If your doctor told you that you were gaining weight and the biggest reason by far was because you were eating beef and you could lose weight simply by reducing beef intake from your diet, most people would listen.
-As scientists around the world come to a consensus that deforestation and cattle-produced methane are huge contributing factors to global warming which in turn has created environmental catastrophes, why don’t we listen to them and skip the steak every once in awhile?
+If your doctor told you that you could lose weight simply by cutting down the beef from your diet, most people would listen.
+So now, as scientists around the world come to a consensus that deforestation and cattle-produced methane are huge contributing factors to global warming, let’s listen to them and skip the steak every once in awhile.

 Bruha, Patrick.
 “Countries That Import Meat from Brazil.”
 The Brazil Business.
 N.p., 30 Apr.
 2015.
 Web.
 25 July 2016.